-36. In every year from 2006 forward, and in previous years, adult salmon returning from the ocean have been trapped below the Lockwood dam (the most downstream dam on the Kennebec River) and transported in trucks upstream to the Sandy River, a tributary that joins the Kennebec River upstream of Weston dam, which is located two dams above Hydro Kennebec dam.
+37. In every year from 2006 forward, and in previous years, adult salmon returning from the ocean have been trapped below Lockwood dam (the most downstream dam on the Kennebec River) and transported in trucks upstream to the Sandy River, a tributary that joins the Kennebec River upstream of Defendants' three Kennebec dams.

 After spawning, these salmon attempt to "out-migrate" down the Kennebec toward the sea.
-During this out-migration, the adult salmon inhabit the impoundments above Hydro Kennebec dam.
+During this out-migration, the adult salmon inhabit the impoundments above Weston, Shawmut, and Lockwood dams.

-37. Defendants have not demonstrated, through site-specific quantitative studies designed and conducted in consultation with the resource agencies, that passage through turbines at Hydro Kennebec dam will not cause "significant injury and/or mortality (immediate or delayed)" to adult salmon.
-In fact, neither of the Defendants has conducted any site-specific quantitative studies on the effects of turbine passage on adult salmon at Hydro Kennebec dam.

-38. However, Defendants achieve (or attempt to achieve) downstream passage of adult salmon through Hydro Kennebec dam's turbines.

-39. The shad population in the Kennebec River is low.
-Starting in 2010, adult shad have been trapped below Lockwood dam and transported in trucks to a point in the Kennebec River below Shawmut dam, which is the dam immediately upstream of Hydro Kennebec dam.
+- 38. Defendants have not demonstrated, through site-specific quantitative studies designed and conducted in consultation with the resource agencies, that passage through turbines at these dams will not cause "significant injury and/or mortality (immediate or delayed)" to salmon.
+In fact, none of the Defendants has even conducted site-specific quantitative studies on the effects of turbine passage on salmon at any of these dams. - 39.
+However, at each of these dams, NextEra, NextEra Maine, and (with respect to Lockwood dam) Merimil have chosen to achieve (or attempt to achieve) downstream passage of adult salmon through the dams' turbines.
+NextEra and NextEra Maine have testified in State administrative proceedings that passage through turbines is one of the methods by which they provide downstream passage for salmon. - 40.
+The shad population in the Kennebec River is low.
+Starting in 2010, adult shad have been trapped below Lockwood dam and transported in trucks to a point in the Kennebec River below the Shawmut dam.
 Like salmon, shad out-migrate down the Kennebec after spawning.
-Defendants have likewise chosen to pass (or attempt to pass) these adult shad through the Hydro Kennebec dam turbines without first demonstrating, through site-specific quantitative studies designed and conducted in consultation with the resource agencies, that turbine passage will not cause "significant injury and/or mortality (immediate or delayed)" to adult shad.
-Neither of the Defendants has conducted a site-specific quantitative study on the effects of turbine passage on adult shad at Hydro Kennebec dam.
+Defendants have likewise chosen to pass (or attempt to pass) these shad through Lockwood dam turbines without first demonstrating, through site-specific quantitative studies designed and conducted in consultation with the resource agencies, that turbine passage at these dams will not cause "significant injury and/or mortality (immediate or delayed)" to adult shad.
+Defendants have not conducted any site-specific quantitative studies on the effects of turbine passage on adult shad at Lockwood dam.

-40. Defendants have thus far refused to either (a) install devices to assure that adult salmon and shad will not swim through turbines or (b) shut down their turbines during salmon and shad migration seasons.
-Defendants have installed a diversionary device at Hydro Kennebec dam, but that device is not effective at preventing salmon and shad from swimming through turbines at that dam.
+41. Defendants have thus far refused to either (a) install devices to assure that adult salmon and adult shad will not swim through turbines or (b) shut down their turbines during salmon and shad migration seasons.
+Neither NextEra, NextEra Maine, nor Merimil has installed effective devices to divert salmon and shad away from its dam turbines.